 Ensembles available to boys include Symphony Orchestra, Chamber Orchestra, Wind Orchestra, Academy Strings, Jazz Orchestra, Junior and Senior Rock Bands, and the Baroque Players, as well as various smaller chamber music ensembles to include as many ages and abilities as possible.

-The Symphony Orchestra performs major works including by Brahms, Tchaikovsky, Sibelius, Rachmaninoff and Prokofiev, with our pupils as soloists.
+The Symphony Orchestra performs major works including symphonies and concertos by Brahms, Tchaikovsky, Sibelius, Rachmaninoff and Prokofiev, with our pupils as soloists.

 “It helped me in the first year, because playing in this quartet meant I could instantly bond with other people.”

 Boys can participate in workshops and concerts given each year by visiting artists.
 Recent visitors have included Mitsuko Uchida, the Škampa Quartet, the Doric Quartet, James Gilchrist, Ashley Riches, Adrian Brendel, Fretwork, Stile Antico and The King's Singers.
 Masterclasses have been given by Charles Owen, Angela Hewitt, Felix Andrievsky and Colin Lawson.

 Many of the school's concerts are open to members of the public, some of them free of charge.

 “I have been encouraged to perform my own works, and also write stuff for professional musicians.
 It’s a hands-on department”

 'A Winter's Night' is a wonderful collection of Christmas classics and choral music from Winchester's Chapel Choir.
 Released on Signum records on 16 October 2020.